open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 **Note:**

-1. `BaseDataElement` does not support fields with the same name in `metainfo` and `data` attributes, which makes users should avoid setting the same fields which already existed.
-Otherwise `BaseDataElement` will throw out an error.
+BaseDataElement does not allow users to use the same name to set fields in metainfo and data.
+Otherwise, it will throw out an error.
-2. Considering the `InstanceData` and `PixelData` support data slicing, and to avoid the inconsistent use of `[]` and to reduce different methods for the same requirement, `BaseDataElement` does not support accessing and setting its properties like a dictionary.
-Therefore, you cannot use operations like `BaseDataElement[name]`.

 ```python
 data_element = BaseDataElement()